Rita-Ighoyiwi/Lita-Capstone-project/README.md

  ### Data Analysis Using Excel
  ---
- This is where I include some basic lines of codes or queries and some DAX expressions were used during the project analysis
+ This is where I include some basic lines of codes or queries and some Excel Functions were used during the project analysis

  #### Calculating total Sales
  ```Excel